-Microbial Results Highest # Positive in a Month Total # Pos- itive MCL MCLG Violation Possible Source of Contamination Total Coliform 3 3 1 0 Yes Naturally present in the environment E. Coli N/A 0 0 No Human and animal fecal waste Compliance with Fecal Coliform / E. Coli MCL is determined upon additional repeat testing.
+Microbial Results Highest # Positive in a Month Total # Pos- itive MCL MCLG Violation Possible Source of Contamination Total Coliform 1 1 1 0 No Naturally present in the environment E. Coli 0 0 0 No Human and animal fecal waste

+^{}Compliance with Fecal Coliform / E. Coli MCL is determined upon additional repeat testing.

 Total Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-We found coliforms indicating the need to look for potential problems in water treatment or distribution.
-When this occurs, we are required to conduct an assessment to identify problems and to correct any problems that were found during these assessments.